 Assign hostname automatically: Select to let the network router assign a hostname to the device automatically.

 Hostname: Enter the hostname manually to use as an alternative way of accessing the device.
-The Hostname is used in the server report and in the system log.
+The server report and system log use the hostname.
 Allowed characters are A-Z, a-z, 0-9 and -.

 DNS servers